-A smartwatch that features a built-in GPS system, 24/7 heart rate monitoring, personalized coaching, and is a great value.
+A smartwatch that features a built-in GPS, 24/7 heart rate monitoring, personalized coaching, and is a great value.

 Best Budget: Willful Fitness Tracker

-This super budget-friendly fitness tracker will get the job done in relation to your basic fitness tracking needs.
+This super budget-friendly fitness tracker will get the job done concerning your basic fitness tracking needs.
 It features 14 exercise modes that include cycling, walking, running, treadmill, hiking, fitness, basketball, badminton, tennis, football, mountaineering, spinning, yoga, and dancing.
 When connected to your smartphone, you can track your outdoor routes in the free affiliated app.

 It also has features like 24/7 heart rate monitoring and sleep tracking so you can get a better handle on your overall health.
 It's waterproof so you can wear it in the shower and the pool and has an excellent battery life of 7-10 days.
-It can even control your phone's camera and you'll get smart notifications from your phone so you can always stay connected.
+It can even control your phone's camera.
+You'll get smart notifications from your phone, so you can always stay connected.

 Take note that you must connect to your smartphone to take advantage of the tracking your routes feature, this tracker does not have a built-in GPS.
 Also, some purchasers complained of the band being quite irritating and non-breathable.